rerock/Claims_Reserving/README.md

 ## 1. Introduction

 [Glenn Meyers and Peng Shi](http://www.casact.org/research/index.cfm?fa=loss_reserves_data) provide databases that include major personal and commercial lines of business from U.S. property casualty insurers.
 For the purpose of this project, only the data involving Mercury Insurance Group will be used.
-Unfortunately, the datasets that contain information for Mercury Insurance Group are only the Workers’ Compensation and Other Liability datasets.
-I choose Other Liability line of business dataset because Mercury’s information from Workers’ Compensation mostly is zero.

 The Claim Paid Losses in Other Liability Insurance for accident years in 1988-1997 form a development triangle as below.
 Presenting the data in a triangle structure is because (1) It shows the development of claims over time for each origin period; (2) “ChainLadder” package in R expect triangles as input data sets with development periods along the columns and the origin period in rows

 ![](https://raw.githubusercontent.com/wliang88/ClaimsLossAnalysis/master/Data/Triangle_Data.png)